wtjiang98/PSGAN/README.md

 ## Train
-1. Download training data from [link_1](https://buaaeducn-my.sharepoint.com/:u:/g/personal/jiangwentao_buaa_edu_cn/EeqWl5b3gRBNv14pYN0m-LkB0GzGXVUCRapXOjPYGpTfug?e=Mwv5EE) or [link_2](https://1drv.ms/u/s!AgqNJZCiLRDCgaZDG_lZxuSQa6X7UQ),
-and move it to sub directory named with "data".
+1. Download training data from [link](https://drive.google.com/drive/folders/1ubqJ49ev16NbgJjjTt-Q75mNzvZ7sEEn?usp=sharing), and move it to sub directory named with "data".
 (For BaiduYun users, you can download the data [here](https://pan.baidu.com/s/1ZF-DN9PvbBteOSfQodWnyw).
 Password: rtdd)

 Your data directory should be looked like: